August 28, 2013

 1. What’s the form & scope of a GSA?

 The trap?
 Sometimes the provisions of the GSA aren’t consistent with the commitment letter or the loan agreement.
 This can lead to uncertainty and litigation.
-The tip?

-2. Who can give a GSA?
+2. Who can give a GSA and how is a GSA authorized?

 In business borrowing, a GSA is usually provided by a corporation.
 However, other types of business entities such as partnerships (general or limited), co-operatives and, rarely, individuals can also give GSA security.